The Prostate Cancer Dilemma

 - Who have undergone a prostate procedure within the previous 6 months

-With the 4Kscore, you can improve your clinical decision making and give your patients peace of mind regarding their risk for aggressive prostate cancer.
-Please speak with your sales representative or call our customer service team for ordering information or additional resources.
+With the 4Kscore®, you can improve your clinical decision making and give your patients peace of mind regarding their risk for aggressive prostate cancer.
+Please speak with your sales representative or call our customer service team for ordering information or click here to download the physician resource.